 “Hey honey, look at this!”
 I heard my wife say.
 She showed me an article about cord blood stem cell banking and asked me if we should look into it.
 What I wanted to say was, “Oh no. Now we have to make another decision about our birth.”
 But what came out of my mouth was “That’s interesting dear, but it’s way too complicated and probably just a gimmick anyway.”
 Well, my wife read through the article and by the end she was convinced we should do it.
 It appeared we had made another decision.

-The Benefits of Family Cord Blood Banking
+The Benefits of Family Cord Blood Stem Cell Banking

 Cord blood stem cells are not just for your baby.
 It’s really an investment for the whole family.
 Virtually all mothers and about half of siblings will be a suitable match for baby’s stem cells.
 And while the chance that any family member will use the cord blood for cancer treatment is very low, the likelihood that it could be used to treat a variety of other diseases is considerable.
 The list of such diseases is growing every year as researchers study this fascinating field.

-Heart Attacks.
 Doctors have infused stem cells into the damaged heart muscle of numerous heart attack patients to see if the cells would generate new heart tissue and repair the damage.
 Results so far look promising.

-Coronary Artery Disease.
 Doctors have infused stem cells in the hearts of patients with clogged arteries.
 The stem cells helped new blood vessels grow around the blocked arteries, thus improving blood flow to the areas in the heart at risk of damage.

-Vascular Disease.
 Stem cells have been shown to grow new blood vessels around narrowed or damaged arteries in the limbs and restore impaired blood flow.

-Nerve and Brain Damage.
 Researchers have recently shown in a laboratory setting that human stem cells can mature into nerve cells.
 The implication of this for treating a variety of neurological problems is astounding.

-Strokes.
 Researchers have shown that infusing human stem cells into rats improves brain function after a stroke or traumatic brain injury.

-Multiple Sclerosis.
 Doctors have infused stem cells into patients with MS and have shown mild improvement in their disease.

-Cancer and other blood-related disorders.
 Besides these exciting possibilities, there are still the current uses for treating certain cancers and other blood problems.
 Recent research in the field of Oncology showed the chance that a person would need to use his or her own banked stem cells for current treatments by the time they are 21 is one in 2700, and the chance that a family member could use them is one in 1400.
 Stem cells can either be taken from the patient’s or a matching family member’s bone marrow, or from stored cord blood.
 Here are some benefits when cord blood is used instead of bone marrow:

-Months before your due date, the cord blood bank sends you a collection kit that contains everything that is needed for the process.
+Months before your due date, the cord blood stem cell banking facility sends you a collection kit that contains everything that is needed for the process.
 The bank also sends your OB or Midwife instructions to make sure he or she knows how to collect the blood.
 When baby is born, and the umbilical cord is cut, the OB or Midwife collects the blood from the remaining umbilical cord and placenta (not from baby) into a syringe or blood bag.
 The process only takes a few minutes, and the blood is then set aside until all the birth excitement dies down.
 It can even be collected during a C-section.
 A family member places the cord blood into the pre-addressed mailing package, and makes one phone call to a medical courier to pick up the kit.
-Within hours the cord blood is picked up and shipped overnight to the cord blood bank.
+Within hours the cord blood is picked up and shipped overnight to the cord blood stem cell banking facility.
 Once there, it is processed.
 The stem cells are removed from the cord blood, and it is placed into deep freeze storage.
 Collecting cord blood is simple, completely safe and non-invasive, and takes very little time.

 Donating Cord Blood to a Public Bank